-- 14 This exercise introduces three new ideas:
+- 24 This exercise introduces four new ideas:

-- 1. constructors with arguments
+- 25 1. constructors with arguments

-- 6 2. the copy constructor
+- 2. the copy constructor

+- 3. implicitly generated constructor

+- 4. single-phase construction vs. two-phase construction

+- 29 To build and run this exercise, cd to the directory Classes/v3 and follow the

+- same instructions as in Section 6.6.3.
+When you run the ptest program, you

+- 31 should see the following output:

+- 32 \$ ptest

+- 33 p0: (1, 2)

+- 34 p1: (1, 2)

+- Look at the file Point.h.
+This contains one new line:

+'''

+Point (double ax, double ay);

+'''

-''' 3. single phase construction vs two phase construction 17 To build and run this exercise, cd to the directory Classes/v3 and follow the same instructions as in Section 5.6.3.
-When you run the ptest program, you 19 should see the following output: 20 $ ptest p0: (1, 2) 22 p1: (1, 2) Look at the file Point.h.
-This contains one new line: Point (double ax, double ay); This line declares a second constructor; we know it is a constructor because it is a function whose name is the same as the name of the class.
-It is distin- guishable from the default constructor because its argument list is different than that of the default constructor.
-As before, the file Point.h contains only the declaration of this constructor, not its definition (aka implementation).
-Look at the file Point.cc.
-The new content in this file is the implementation of 31 the new constructor; it assigns the values of its arguments to the data members.
-The names of the arguments, ax and ay, have no meaning to the compiler; they are just identifiers.
-It is good practice to choose names that bear an obvious relationship to those of the data members.
-One convention that is sometimes used is to make the name of the argument be the same as that of the data member, but with a prefix letter a, for argument.
-Whatever convention you (or your experiment) choose(s), use it consistently.
-When you update code that was initially written by someone else, follow whatever convention they adopted.
-Choices of style should be made to reinforce the information present in the code, not to fight it.
-Look at the file ptest.cc.
-The first line of the main program is now: Point p0(1.,2.); This line declares the variable p0 and initializes it by calling the new con- structor defined in this section.
-The next line prints the value of the data members.
-The next line of code Point p1(p0); 11 introduces the copy constructor, which is another constructor that can be writ- 12 ten by the compiler if the user chooses not to provide one.
-This exercise did not provide a copy constructor so the compiler-written one was used; that version simply does a copy, data member by data member, from p0 to p1.
-The next line prints the values of the data members of p1 and you can see that the copy constructor worked as expected. '''
+- 2 This line declares a second constructor; we know it is a constructor because - 3 it is a function whose name is the same as the name of the class.
+It is distin- - 4 guishable from the default constructor because its argument list is different than - 5 that of the default constructor.
+As before, the file Point.h contains only the - 6 declaration of this constructor, not its definition (aka implementation). - Look at the file Point.cc.
+The new content in this file is the implementation of - 8 the new constructor; it assigns the values of its arguments to the data members. - 9 The names of the arguments, ax and ay, have no meaning to the compiler; they - are just identifiers.
+It is good practice to choose names that bear an obvious - relationship to those of the data members.
+One convention that is sometimes - used is to make the name of the argument be the same as that of the data - member, but with a prefix letter a, for argument.
+Whatever convention you - (or your experiment) choose(s), use it consistently.
+When you update code that - was initially written by someone else, follow whatever convention they adopted. - Choices of style should be made to reinforce the information present in the code, - not to fight it. - Look at the file ptest.cc.
+The first line of the main program is now:

+'''

+19 Point p0(1.,2.);

+'''